 Every year, the Orlando Business Journal recognizes the top 100 privately held businesses by revenue based in Central Florida (Orange, Seminole, Osceola, or Lake Counties) in its annual Golden 100 list.
 The publication also puts out its Fast 50 list, which recognizes the 50 fastest-growing companies in Central Florida by revenue.

-SRI is proud to announce that we’ve made both of these OBJ lists for 2020.
+SRI is proud to announce that we’ve made both of these OBJ lists for 2020, 2021 and 2022.
 In fact, SRI achieved its highest revenue and profit in our entire 28-year history!

 Needless to say, it’s been a busy time for the staffing and recruiting industry.
 In response to the pandemic, so many people have sought to find new jobs and pivot in their careers, while employers have been forced to reevaluate the way they do business.